minecraft-access/minecraft-access/docs/content/setup/basic.md

 7. Finally, click the `Install` button to start the installation.
    It will download some files from the Internet, if the network is fast, the installation takes less than a minute.
    A pop-up will show up to notify you that the installation is successful.
-   We currently do not have a guide written for how to install Fabric on Linux (but it's most certainly easier than choosing to install NeoForge), so you will have to [google it](https://www.google.com/search?q=install+minecraft+fabric+on+linux) by yourself, sorry.

 ### Install NeoForge